kaustubhpachpande/Decoding-The-Global-Fertility-Mosaic/README.md

 # Decoding-The-Global-Fertility-Mosaic
 - This project investigates key factors influencing the Total Fertility Rate (TFR) worldwide using statistical analyses, regression modeling, and data visualization.
-It explores socioeconomic drivers, education's impact, historical trends, and future projections while examining policies and stakeholder implications.
-The findings offer valuable insights for public policy, healthcare, and business strategy, supporting _data-driven decision-making_ in a rapidly evolving demographic landscape.
+- The findings offer valuable insights for public policy, healthcare, and business strategy, supporting data-driven decision-making in a rapidly evolving demographic landscape.
+- Applied multiple regression models and ANOVA in RStudio to evaluate socioeconomic, educational, and policy-driven impacts on fertility rates.
+- Developed interactive Tableau dashboards to visualize fertility rate trends and forecast changes over the next decade.
-- Tools used for this project include _RStudio and Tableau_.
+- Tools used include RStudio and Tableau.